 Like a cheese plate in dip form.
 Cheesy, sweet, and savory – so good!

 Not only is Warm Fig and Prosciutto Goat Cheese Dip great to set out for family and friends at home, but it’s best served warm vs piping hot so it travels well.
-Slap some foil on that baby and become the guest with the best appetizer at Thanksgiving or your next holiday potluck.
-Who is ready to eat?
+Slap some foil on that baby and become the guest with the best appetizer at the next party or holiday potluck you attend.

 How to Make This Recipe

-Bake the dip for 8-10 minutes then sprinkle 2 Tablespoons pistachios that have been chopped on top and serve with Crunchmaster crackers.
+Bake the dip for 8-10 minutes then sprinkle chopped pistachios on top and serve with crackers.
 So easy, right?
-I hope you love this delicious, sweet and savory, holiday-friendly dip – enjoy!
+I hope you love this delicious, sweet and savory dip — enjoy!

 More Craveable Dip Recipes